Padang Panjang

-Home to a famous performing arts conservatorium, Institut Seni Indonesia Padang Panjang (Indonesian Art Institute Padang Panjang).
-The town stretches up the hill from the marketplace and central mosque to the soccer field and bus terminal up to ISI.
+Home to a famous performing arts conservatorium, Institut Seni Indonesia Padang Panjang (Indonesian Art Institute Padang Panjang), the town stretches up the hill from the marketplace and central mosque to the soccer field and bus terminal up to ISI.
 The main road through Padang Panjang links coastal Padang and the highland capital, Bukittinggi.
 The city is also home to the Minangkabau Cultural Documentation and Information Center (Indonesian: Pusat Dokumentasi dan Informasi Kebudayaan Minangkabau or PDIKM).
+It covers a land area of 23 km^{2}, and in 2025 had a population of 60,264 (comprising 30,279 males and 29,985 females).

 Name

 There are many versions of the origin of the name Padang Panjang.
 Some historical accounts confused Padang Panjang with Nagari Padang Panjang in Pariangan, Tanah Datar, as one of the earlier Minangkabau settlements after they came down from the peak of Mount Marapi.
 From Tambo, folklore, or historical accounts of nearby Minangkabau nagaris in Batipuh, X Koto and XI Koto, the area that is now known as Padang Panjang was a vast land called "Tanah Padang Nan Panjang Sari Menanti" (Long Plain Land that is beautiful and waiting for people to come).
 The plain was a savanna filled with tall weeds; thus, it was readily used for human settlements.
 Soon, Tanah Padang Nan Panjang Sari Menanti shortened into Padang Panjang Sari Menanti.
 Later, it was only Padang Panjang because Sari Menanti was used to call another settlement that was opened in the hinterland of Malaya, which is known as the royal town of Negeri Sembilan, Malaysia.

-Padang Panjang is also known as Kota Hujan (Indonesian for Rainy City).
-It is also known as Egypt van Andalas or Egypt van Sumatra because of the role it has played as an Islamic education hub with various Islamic schools and pesantren since the Dutch colonial era.
+The town is also known as Kota Hujan (Indonesian for Rainy City), and as Egypt van Andalas or Egypt van Sumatra because of the role it has played as an Islamic education hub with various Islamic schools and pesantren since the Dutch colonial era.

 Government

 The city was created by Law No. 8 of 1956 on the Formation of the Autonomous Cities in the Regional Central Sumatra Province as an enclave situated geographically within the Tanah Datar Regency.
-It has an area of 23.0 km2.
+It has an area of 23.0 km^{2}.
 The current mayor who heads the executive body of the city is Hendra Arnis, and the vice mayor is Allex Saputra.
 They were elected in 2025 after winning Indonesia's local elections in 2024.
 The city also has a municipal legislative body called Dewan Perwakilan Rakyat Daerah (DPRD or Regional House of Representatives) Padang Panjang, consisting of 20 local elective representatives.
 The current head of the legislative body is Imbral.

 Administrative districts

-Padang Panjang city consists of two districts (kecamatan), tabulated below with their areas and population totals from the 2010 Census and the 2020 Census, together with the official estimates as at mid 2023.
+Padang Panjang city consists of two districts (kecamatan), tabulated below with their areas and population totals from the 2010 Census and the 2020 Census, together with the official estimates as of mid 2025.
 The table also includes the locations of the district administrative centres and their postal codes.